lsuresh119586/C-Users-l.suresh-Desktop-QE-Process-QE-Governance-Compliance-check-tad-ts-dashboard/plan.md

 **Purpose**: Add a CPOD-only `ReOpened Cards Count` metric based on Jira transition events `Closed → New` within selected date range.

+**Dependency Clarification (Open/Closed Logic):**
+- CPOD `Open Cards Count` and `Closed Cards Count` logic (spec 3.2.13 and 3.2.12) are baseline requirements for the same CPOD date-range mode.
+- ReOpened implementation is **incremental** to that baseline; it does not replace or bypass existing open/closed calculations.
+- Any CPOD reopened update must preserve open/closed behavior and response fields.

 **Scope Guardrails**:
 - Execute CPOD reopened-card query logic only when selected team is `CPOD`
 - For non-CPOD team selections, do not run CPOD-specific reopened query logic and do not render this card